mpv-player/mpv/DOCS/man/input.rst

     VO window is not created or visible.

 ``sub-text``
-    Return the current subtitle text regardless of sub visibility.
+    The current subtitle text regardless of sub visibility.
 Formatting is stripped.
 If the subtitle is not text-based (i.e. DVD/BD subtitles), an empty string is returned.

     This property is experimental and might be removed in the future.